RDMCanadian/Portfolio/README.md

-Welcome, please take a look at my work and read the remainder of this file, and bear in mind that I am a starting out and rather new 'Developer', even saying that right now feels like a lie, but I would like to sharpen my skills and earn the title of 'Developer' Thank you for looking!
+Welcome
+Thank you for taking the time to explore my work.
+As I’m still early in my development journey, I want to share my experiences and growth as I sharpen my skills and earn the title of "Developer."
+It feels surreal to say that right now, but I’m dedicated to getting there, and your interest is greatly appreciated!

-About Me:
+About Me
-Having played FiveM since I was around 10, and games since I was younger, I've always wanted to learn how to make games and how people were able to make things happen in games, but now that I've started my journey, I see how people have done it and I'd like to continue and become one of those people that I've looked up to and admired.
-I know that this will take a long time, and I fully understand and grasp that, but I have to start somewhere, so why not FiveM?
+I’ve been passionate about games for as long as I can remember, having played FiveM since I was around 10 years old.
+My fascination with how games work and how developers make things happen in them has always been a driving force.
+Now that I’ve started my development journey, I’ve realized how much goes into it, and I aspire to be one of those developers I’ve always looked up to.
+I understand that the road will take time, but I’m excited to begin—and FiveM is where it all starts for me.

+As I continue to grow, I’m working on making my projects more professional, developing my skills, and gradually transitioning to more complex development work.

-Portfolio Overview:
+Portfolio Overview
-Within my Github repository, you should see some of my work.
-Please keep in mind that this is what I have worked on since the beginning of my FiveM Development Journey, and I am always looking to make my work better and more clear!
+Within my GitHub repository, you’ll find some of my work so far.
+Keep in mind that these are projects from the start of my FiveM development journey, and I’m continuously working to improve and make my code clearer and more efficient.
+I’m always striving to better my skills and my output.

+You can also explore my website to see a wider view of my work and how I’m progressing as I expand my skill set and take on more challenging projects.

-Always Learning:
+Always Learning
-There is always time and room to learn more, as in todays day and age having skills in development is one of the biggest things you can have!
+In today’s fast-paced world, development skills are more important than ever.
+There is always something new to learn, and I’m dedicated to constantly improving and staying on top of new trends and tools in development.

-Technical Stuff:
+Technical Stuff
-Throughout my journey, I've been picking up a few languages, including Python, Lua, and JavaScript, but I'm always looking to learn more and sharpen my skills.
+Throughout my journey, I’ve picked up several languages including Python, Lua, and JavaScript, but I’m always open to learning more.
+I want to continue building my skills and expanding my knowledge so I can create better projects and contribute more to the community.

-Contact Information:
+Contact Information
-Would you like to talk more about my growth journey?
-Please email me at reesgamestudio@gmail.com.
-Or contact me on Discord at 'rdmcanadian'; I'm constantly wanting to create new connections and have more opportunities!
+Want to talk about my journey or discuss any opportunities?
+Feel free to reach out via email at reesgamestudio@gmail.com.
+I’m always looking to make new connections and explore more opportunities for growth!

-Inform Me:
+Inform Me
-If there is any feedback on my work or my GitHub, please let me know at my discord or email.
-It means a lot to someone like me who is starting up and trying to get better.
-Thanks in advance!
+If you have any feedback on my work or GitHub, please don’t hesitate to reach out.
+Your thoughts mean a lot to me, as I’m just starting out and working hard to get better.
+Thank you in advance for your support!